The Cayman Islands are located in a seismically active area, which means that earthquakes can and do occur.

 What To Do During a Tsunami

-The Cayman Islands do not currently have a siren system (this is considered too costly to install and maintain).
+The Cayman Islands does not currently have a siren system (this is considered too costly to install and maintain).
 However, in 2021, a National Emergency Notification System was implemented which allows Government to interrupt radio broadcasts with emergency notifications.

 There is usually very little warning time if a tsunami threatens so residents should NOT wait for an official warning but take action immediately.
 Below are some important tips for what to do in the event of a tsunami.